scnslabutsa/myhthelperEduContent/_episodes/PA4.md

     - Park farther away from building entrances.
     - If you use the bus, get off one stop earlier.
     - If you need to go somewhere within walking distance, walk  instead of drive.
-    - Form a walking club with your co-workers to help you stay motivated to talk during the workday.
+    - Form a walking club with your co-workers to help you stay motivated to walk during the workday.
     - Wear a pedometer every day so that you see just how much you’re walking.
 Sometimes just seeing how little or how much you are walking can motivate you to walk more!

 * Ride your bike.